Simon Bates: 2017

 Bates left BBC Radio Devon on 8 January 2017 to "move on to other things."
 Gordon Sparks took over the breakfast show.

 On 2 October 2017, Bates participated in Radio 1 Vintage, doing an interview about his time on BBC Radio 1.

 2020

-In 2020, Bates was hired to do the voice over for Channel 5's weekly countdown of the 30 biggest selling singles of one year in the UK (known under a number of titles such as Britains Favourite 80s Songs, The 90s Greatest Hits 1990 -1999, Britain's Biggest 90s Hits and Britain's Favourite 90s Songs).
+In 2020, Bates was hired to do the voice over for Channel 5's weekly countdown of the 30 biggest selling singles of one year in the UK (known under a number of titles such as Britains Favourite 80s Songs, The 90s Greatest Hits 1990–1999, Britain's Biggest 90s Hits and Britain's Favourite 90s Songs).

+2023

+Boom Radio announced that in August, Bates would be joining and presenting a regular Sunday afternoon show between 2:00 p.m. – 4:00 p.m.
+In October 2023 he also began presenting a Saturday afternoon show on Boom Radio, featuring hits from the 1970s between 12:00 p.m. – 2:00 p.m.

+Personal life

+Bates and his wife enjoy travelling.
+His daughter lives in Melbourne.
+Bates has spoken of his passion for horses, and his keen interest in British history.

+He has said that some of his favourite music artists are Gordon Lightfoot, Ella Fitzgerald, Bob Dylan, Billy Joel and Elton John.